 The SF4 AE player joined the New Challenger crew to help others improve.
 During his climb, he witnessed how difficult it was to improve alone, and even created a club at his school for fighting games!
 Frabisaur noted that unlike other games where rules can be read and applied, fighting games are different.
 In fighting games, players are required to experience the same situations multiple times.

 A key theme runs in the New Challenger crew, and that is the importance of FGC education.
 Being able to see the growth of players after he’s coached them drives Frabisaur as well as seeing gamers overcome struggles they previously weren’t able to.
 Above all, his favorite quality of New Challenger is the community.
 Everyone is welcoming, nobody is beyond help and no question is stupid!

-One of the very voices of New Challenger, Mountlover was formely responsible for broadcasting New Challenger’s streams as a Tournament Organizer (TO).
-Nowdays, he commentates for the streams.
+One of the very voices of New Challenger, Mountlover was formerly responsible for broadcasting New Challenger’s streams as a Tournament Organizer (TO).
+Nowadays, he commentates on the streams.
 Having gamed since the Super Nintendo days, Mountlover has Street Fighter II experience to boot.
 Often times, Mountlover is creating content for the NCH YouTube or hosting.